bayesomicslab/BSEEJ/README.md

     - junction_path is the relative or full path to the folder that contains the junctions reads.
 Here one gene (A2ML1.zip) has been uploaded for example to be run and it should first unzip and then give the extracted path to the code.
     - gene: the name of the gene (Here by default, gene is A2ML1).

+We also provided an example of usage of our code in example.ipynb file.

 ## Prepare the input: